progressivis/ipyprogressivis/notebooks/taxis_precipitations_line_chart.md

 ## Aggregate

-The first row of the table displayed is "ROW" and represents not a column but the entire row of the input table.
+The displayed matrix maps columns (vertically) to operations (horizontally) with one exception: the first row of the matrix named "__RECORD__" represents not a particular column but the entire row of the input table.
 <pre></pre>

 The only possible operation on rows is their count.
 We count rows sharing the same pair (`pickup_hour`, `rain_level`), which will produce the `_count` column in the output table.